There have been a number of developments since Commissioner Hayne handed down his recommendations just over a month ago, so let me fill you in.

 Interest rates are super low, the mortgage market is complex – though still very competitive, the property market offers outstanding buying opportunities, and the economy is on track for growth with the lowest unemployment seen in many years.

-Talk to your local Mortgage Choice broker today about how you can make 2019 the year to achieve your property goals.
+Talk to your local Mortgage Choice broker today about how you can make this year the year to achieve your property goals.